At European Sperm Bank ApS ("ESB" or "we"), the protection of personal data and confidentiality is a high priority.

 When you have been approved as a donor with ESB, you will be invited regularly to consultations concerning your health which involves processing of your data concerning health.
 Moreover, ESB will store the sperm donated by you, which will involve processing of your genetic data.
 The legal basis for processing this data is the consent given by you under point (a) of article 9(2) of the GDPR.

-Moreover, if you have chosen "open donor", your DNA will be used to perform paternity tests to ascertain a biological match between you and a donor child.
+Moreover, if you have chosen "ID release donor", your DNA will be used to perform paternity tests to ascertain a biological match between you and a donor child.
 You have also given your consent to this, see above.

 Your donations and data concerning your health will be disclosed to fertility clinics and women worldwide to the effect that the fertility clinics may offer fertility treatment and insemination of women to their own clients or ESB's clients.
 The legal basis for such disclosure is the consent given by you under point (a) of article 9(2) of the GDPR.

 The information about your donor profile, but not information identifying you or your family, will be disclosed on ESB's website to allow ESB to market your sperm to our clients.
 The legal basis is the consent given by you under point (a) of Article 9(2) of the GDPR.

 You will find a list of recipients and countries here (will be updated regularly).
 The list is non-exhaustive as ESB is not aware of the identity of potential purchasers/recipients at the time of the donation and as straws may also be purchased by clients on ESB's website.